-7. References
+7 References

-Where possible, references will be taken up before the interview stage, so that any discrepancies or gaps in employment can be explored during the interviews.
+Where possible, references will be taken up before the interview stage, so that any discrepancies or gaps in employment can be explored during the interview.

-References will be obtained from the candidate's current or most recent employer and will be sought directly from the referee.
+Unless otherwise impracticable, references will be obtained from the candidate's current or most recent employer and will be sought directly from the referee.

-If a candidate is moving from another school the reference must be from the Headteacher/Principal or another senior colleague (in the absence of a HT) and not from a colleague.
+If a candidate is moving from another school the reference must be from the Headteacher/Principal or another senior colleague (in the absence of a Headteacher) and not from a colleague.